EU plans for own retaliation in aircraft dispute with U.S.

 “Get ready for more tit-for-tat scrapping to follow,” said John Woolfitt of London brokerage Atlantic Markets.

-The WTO ruled last year that the European Union had failed to remove illegal subsidies for two aeroplane programs, the A350 and the A380.
+The WTO ruled last year that the European Union had failed to remove illegal subsidies for two aeroplane programmes, the A350 and the A380.

 The two sides are now in arbitration to decide the size of any countermeasures.